Lebowski89/blog/content/common.md

 ```

-Then it is as simple as referring to them in your compose file:
+Then referring to these in the compose file:

 ```yaml